 Why does diarrhea develop?

 With diarrhea, stools are usually weaker, regardless of whether the frequency of bowel movements is increased.
-This looseness of the stool, which can vary from slightly soft to watery, is caused by the increase of water in the stool.
+This looseness of the chair, which can vary from slightly soft to watery, is caused by the increase of water in the stool.

-During normal digestion, food is kept liquid by the secretion of large amounts of water by the stomach, the upper small intestine, the pancreas and the gallbladder.
+During normal digestion, food is kept liquid by the secretion of large amounts of water by the stomach, the upper small intestine, the pancreas, and the gallbladder.